LifeMC/LifeSkript/README.md

 https://github.com/LifeMC/LifeSkript/releases/latest/

 If you want to use dev versions or your custom version, you should clone the repo and compile yourself.<br />
 Note: For this, a basic XML, Maven, Git and Java information is required.
-Search it if you interested.
+Search it if you are interested.

 # Wiki & How-To Pages
-Wiki contains some information maybe useful for you ;)<br />
+The wiki contains some information may be useful for you ;)<br />
 https://github.com/LifeMC/LifeSkript/wiki

 # Useful Links